Cachupa

 Cachupa (/pt/, Katxupa /kea/) is a dish from the Cape Verde islands, West Africa.
-It is a slow-cooked stew of corn (hominy), beans, cassava, sweet potato, fish or meat (sausage, pork, beef, goat or chicken), and often morcela (blood sausage).
+It is a slow-cooked stew of corn (hominy), beans, fish or meat (sausage, pork, beef, goat or chicken), and often morcela (blood sausage).
 Referred to as the country's national dish, each island has its own regional variation.
 The version of the recipe called cachupa rica tends to have more ingredients than the simpler cachupa pobre.